XCTEQ/XCFit/README.md

 # Fitnesse for iOS: Acceptance/Contract Tests

+If you really wanted to get more information about Fitnnese for iOS, please follow documentation on [OCSlim](http://paulstringer.github.io/OCSlimProject/) project.
+XCFit adopted the framework as dependeny to make it full stack BDD and might not be able to keep up with that for long.
+It's worth navigate to [OCSlim Project](http://paulstringer.github.io/OCSlimProject/) from this point but I will cover basic setup here.
 [Fitnesse](http://fitnesse.org/) is fully integrated standalone wiki and acceptance testing framework for BDD Style testing.
 As of now we have seen Cucumber and Page Object pattern test frameworks.
-If you really wanted to get more information about Fitnnese for iOS, please follow documentation on [OCSlim](http://paulstringer.github.io/OCSlimProject/) project.
-XCFit adopted the framework as dependeny to make it full stack BDD.
 We will cover basic setup as part of this document.
 Before get started make sure, you have Fitnesse Xcode templates installed